-5. It is the intention hereof that any pledge, mortgage or security instrument made by the authority shall be valid and binding from the time when the pledge, mortgage or security instrument is made: that the monies or property so pledged, mortgaged and entrusted and thereafter received by the authority shall immediately be subject to the lien of such pledge, mortgage or security instrument without any physical delivery thereof or further act; and that the lien of any such pledge, mortgage or security instrument without any pledge, mortgage or security instrument shall be velid and binding us against all parties having claims of any kind in tort, contract or allerwise against the authority, irrespective of whether such parties have notice thereof.
-Neither the resolution nor any mortgage, security instrument or other instrument by which a pledge, morigage lien or other security is created need be recorded or filed and the authority shall not be required to comply with any of the provisions of the uniform commercial code.
+5. It is the intention hereof that any pledge, mortgage or security instrument made by the authority shall be valid and binding from the time when the pledge, mortgage or security instrument is made: that the monies or property so pledged, mortgaged and entrusted and thereafter received by the authority shall immediately be subject to the hen of such pledge, mortgage or security instrument without any physical delivery thereof or further act; and that the lien of any such pledge, mortgage or security instrument shall be valid and binding as against all parties having claims of any kind in tort, contract or alternise against the authority, irrespective of whether such parties have notice thereof.
+Neither the resolution nor any mortgage, security instrument or other instrument by which a pledge, mortgage tien or other security is created need be recorded or filed and the authority shall not be required to comply with any of the provisions of the uniform commercial code.